bjjain/jELC/README.md

 ## Classifier Options

 CLF_OPTIONS are classifier options for setting the experimental protocol and for specifying elastic linear classifiers.
-These options are valid for ELC and UCR.
+These options are valid for *elc.jar* and *ucr.jar*.

 **CLF_OPTIONS:**
 ```